nodejs/node/doc/api/events.md

 * Returns: {Array}

 Returns an array listing the events for which the emitter has registered listeners.
-The values in the array will be strings or `Symbol`s.
+The values in the array are strings or `Symbol`s.

 ```js
 const EventEmitter = require('events');